How a UK initiative seeks to change the construction industry

 “These hires, along with the excellent work Women into Construction is doing will go a long way to tackling the skills shortages that the home building sector is facing; along with opening the door to a diverse career for a previously overlooked portion of society.”

-Ed Wyeth, Senior Development Coach at Acre Frameworks, the leadership and talent development organisation for health & safety and sustainability professionals, said: “Research tells us that diverse workforces increase engagement, drive innovation and ultimately deliver results.
+Ed Wyeth, Senior Development Coach at Acre Frameworks, the leadership and talent development organization for health & safety and sustainability professionals, said: “Research tells us that diverse workforces increase engagement, drive innovation and ultimately deliver results.
 An initiative that seeks to promote better representation in a sector that clearly needs it can only be a good thing.”